MadJavaEntFall2018/FatBikeTrailReports/Journal.md

 Finished adding the difficulty dropdown and the trail type dropdown.
 Connected new fields with the servlet so recently added fields are saved.

+### Week 15

+5/6

+It's refactoring day.
+After talking with Matt and seeing Alex's presentation on using annotations for hibernate entities, I decided to do away with the xml config method and use annotations instead.
+I delete all the old entities and hibernate entity xmls and regenerated in IntelliJ.
+I did have to add the annotation for auto-generated ids.
+I also got rid of the user interface dao since it was only used as an example.
+Things seem much cleaner in the project and tests pass.